 Following 5000 year old yoga traditions from the Himalayan yogis of Northern India

-Over time my style has developed into a gentle Hatha Flow.
-My classes incorporate gentle postures (asana), breathing exersises (pranyama), relaxation and meditation techniques (pratyahara, dharana and dhyana).
+Over time, my style has developed into a Gentle Hatha Flow.
+My classes incorporate mindful movement and postures (asana), breathing exercises (pranyama), relaxation and meditation techniques (pratyahara, dharana and dhyana).
 I aim to inspire, nurture and uplift people through the teachings of yoga.
-Introducing yoga philosophy, themes and ideas into classes keeps the approach fresh and I explain the benefits along the way.
+Introducing yoga philosophy, themes and ideas into classes keeps the approach fresh and explaining the benefits along the way.

-I continue to study different aspects of yoga and have a particular interest in yoga for mental health and wellbeing.
 Mindful movement and breathwork develops self-awareness and expands the capacity to cope with modern day stresses and strains.
-Slower, mindful yoga trains our nervous system to build resilience, develop greater patience, and improve overall health and wellbeing in our fast paced culture.
+Slower, gentle yoga trains our nervous system to build resilience, it helps develop patience and improves our overall health and wellbeing, offering us a break from our fast paced culture.

 I am a fully insured and registered yoga teacher with Yoga Alliance Professionals.
 My training has included studying Yoga Philosophy, Ethics and Lifestyle, Yoga Anatomy, Yoga for Mental Health, Stress and Relaxation Management, Mindfulness, Breath Control, Chanting and more.
 I have been influenced by a wide variety of yoga styles, attending classes and workshops run by teachers with backgrounds in Classical Hatha, Anusara, Vinyasa Flow, Iyengar, Restorative, Yoga Nidra, Yin, Kriya Yoga, Viniyoga and Dru Yoga.

 As Treasurer and an active member of the Southampton Yoga Association, I enjoy encouraging students to explore the many different facets of Yoga and discover what works for them.